 - Give children problem-solving tools.
 In order to avoid future disputes, use conflict as an opportunity to provide your children with tools for solving future problems.
 Demonstrate how they might compromise, share or approach a similar situation in a more positive, appropriate way.

 - Make punishments private.
 If a spat between siblings results in the need for punishment, avoid making the conversation public.
-This can shame a child in front of his or her siblings, creating greater animosity between them.
+This can shame a child in front of their siblings, creating greater animosity between them.
 This is the time to teach a lesson — not make an announcement.

 - Have a family meeting.
 Gather the family and talk to give everybody a chance to say what they want to say.
 It’s also an opportunity to establish house rules that family members can agree to follow.
 Hang these rules in a public space, like the kitchen, to remind everyone of their commitment to being a happy, healthy family.